Ahn Tae-jin: Career

 The Night Owl marks director Ahn Tae-jin's official debut as a director 17 years after being an assistant director for Lee Jun-ik's The King and the Clown in 2005.
 This is the first work presented to the audience under the title.

 It took him 17 years to direct his first film.
 After filming The King and the Clown ended, Ahn began writing the screenplay and completed a noir screenplay with the working title Diver within a year.
 He sent this to the film company, but there was no response.
 Even after that, the work fell through several times.
 There were 10 scenarios or treatments (more detailed outlines than synopses) written before The Night Owl.
 All failed in investment and casting.
 The action noir scenario, which took nearly three years to complete, was brought to the production stage by recruiting famous actors around 2011, but failed to receive investment.
 At this time, he was most frustrated.
 Fortunately, the frustration was short and short-lived.

 He worked as a courier to earn living expenses.
 The district he was in charge of at the time was Chungmuro.
 When he went to a film studio to deliver something, he would leave the item behind and sneak out.
 He even earned about 1 million won a month through early morning milk delivery.
 What he realized at that time was that his favorite thing to do was movies.
 The anxiety that he would never be able to work in movies again if his debut film went wrong became the driving force that made him pour all his effort into it.

 In 2018, Ahn was first offered to write the story by Baek Yeon-ja, CEO of Damdam, a film company.
 At first, there was only a very simple narrative: the main character with blindness enters the palace and witnesses a secret.
 The idea was so interesting that he accepted the offer and added to the story using the thriller genre, which he always liked.

 At the end of 2022, when the slump in Korean films was severe, the number of viewers reached 3.32 million, ranking 8th in the annual box office in 2022.
 Among the works released at the same time, The Night Owl is the only Korean film to exceed 1 million viewers.

-In particular, the moment when his debut feature film, The Night Owl, which he released 17 years after rewriting numerous scripts after working as an assistant director for the 2005 film 'The King and the Clown', was named the winner of the Best Picture award at the Baeksang Arts Awards, was a moment that gave hope to all filmmakers and aspiring filmmakers.
+In particular, the moment when his debut feature film, The Night Owl, was released 17 years after rewriting numerous scripts, after working as an assistant director for the 2005 film 'The King and the Clown'.
+It was named as the winner of the Best Picture award at the Baeksang Arts Awards and became a moment that gave hope to all filmmakers and aspiring filmmakers.